This is sort of a 'cheat', but might be useful to someone.

 Anyway, I decided I knew enough C to write a rudimentary subprogram to accept a call from my main GnuCOBOL program, dynamically call the function I needed from zlib, and return the value to the main program.
 And it works very well.
 I no longer have to worry about whether the linking mechanism works for the version of GnuCOBOL and Linux combination I am currently working under, so this should work from now on.
 I may even need to use it for other functions.

-To install the source programs (the wrapper and a simple test COBOL program), and compile them, execute the bash script: WrapCRC32setup [md5: e13142289f18e0b9eb18f16329140f15].
+To install the source programs (the wrapper and a simple test COBOL program), and compile them, execute the bash script: WrapCRC32.setup [md5: e5b7a59da82bca8b7cf3debfa8ca020a].
 Right click and save the script in the location where you want the source programs to reside, then execute it.
-It will create two files containing the source programs, then execute the GnuCOBOL compiler to compile them into the run unit for the test program.
+It will create two files containing the source programs, then execute the GnuCOBOL compiler to compile them into the run unit for the test program, and finally will execute the test program.
 The GnuCOBOL compiler must be installed prior to executing the bash script.

 Output from the test/verification program: